whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-1A.md

 ### Condition

-{{ "At night, on a vessel, a full mission ship simulator, or in a laboratory using a visual test (paper or projection), or using approved laboratory equipment." | markdownify }}
+At night, on a vessel, a full mission ship simulator, or in a laboratory using a visual test (paper or projection), or using approved laboratory equipment.

 ### Performance requirement